Where Are They Now? A Look At The First Barclays Africa Accelerator Graduates

 The inaugural programme included startups across the continent such as: Asoriba (Ghana), a church management software; BenBen (Ghana), a provider of blockchain-powered land services; Beyonic (Uganda and United States), a mobile payment service; iNuka Pap (Kenya), a provider of financial services; Jamii (Tanzania), a micro-health insurance product; ReAble (Lebanon), a finance management app; SimbaPay (Kenya and Nigeria), a money transfer service; Social Lender (Nigeria), a social lending solution; Tech4Farmers (Uganda), an online farming solutions platform; and WizzPass (South Africa), a parking ticket solutions app.

-The programme typically ends with a “Demo Day” with each startup founder being given an opportunity to demonstrate their startup to an audience made up of investors, industry experts, fintech specialists, as well as Absa and Barclays executives.
+The programme typically ends with a “Demo Day” with each startup founder being allowed to demonstrate their startup to an audience made up of investors, industry experts, fintech specialists, as well as Absa and Barclays executives.

 Wizzpass – South Africa